-Among London ramen shops, Kanada-ya stands tall.
+Among London ramen shops, Kanada-Ya stands tall.
 Coming straight from Fukuoka, Japan, their creamy tonkotsu ramen is a big hit with Londoners.

 The chashu pork toppings are a bit sweeter than what I personally like.
-But they certainly get the job done.
+But they get the job done.

 Garlic Powered Abura Soba

 The abura soba (soupless ramen) has a salty sesame and shoyu (soy sauce) base.
 It’s also powered by plenty of garlic.
 There's even a chili oil condiment on the side.